tomhosiawa/token-holders-data/README.md

 ## Setup environment

-  Replace api with your own production keys
+1. Set api keys with your own

-  1. Open ".env" file
-  2. Copy and past your keys for API_HOLDERS_KEY, API_TRANSACTIONS_KEY
+    In ".env" file, paste api keys for

+    `API_HOLDERS_KEY: from etherscan`

+    `API_TRANSACTIONS_KEY: from ethportal`

+2. Set type of transactions to fetch from holders

+    In ".env" file, paste

+    For Normal Transaction: `API_TRANSACTION_TYPE="txlist"`

+    For ERC20 - Token Transfer Events: `API_TRANSACTION_TYPE="tokentx"`

-  3. Set ENV to "DEV" for testing and "PROD" for real use
+3. Set tokens to fetch holders from

+    Paste token's key and it's address into `tokens.json`

 ---